Nilpotent completions of groups, Grothendieck pairs, and four problems of Baumslag: Applications

 \subsection{Parafree groups are $C^*$-simple}

-Recall that a group $\G$ is said to be {\em parafree of rank $r$} if $\G$ is residually nilpotent and is in the same nilpotent genus as a free group of rank $r$.
+For ease of exposition, it will be convenient to introduce the following definition.
+A group $\G$ is said to be {\em parafree of pf-rank $r$} if $\G$ is residually nilpotent and is in the same nilpotent genus as a free group of rank $r$.
 As special cases of Proposition \ref{boundL_2} and Corollary \ref{c:sameL2} we have: